andrevidela/Research-report/Thesis/index.md

 --             └─[dependency]──┘
 ```

 As you can see the return type is a _program in and of itself_! `if b then Int else String` returns `Int` if `b` is `True` and `String` otherwise.
-Which means the return type is different depending on the value of `b`.
+In other words, the return type is different depending on the value of `b`.
 This dependency is why they are called _dependent types_.

 _Pattern matching_ on the argument allows us to return different values for each branch of our program